KaranJoseph/DemandForecasting_SCA/README.md

 # Folder Descriptions:

 1) Adhoc (Not using in Report) -> Adhoc scripts which we used to check for outliers, initial forecasting, and time-series plots.
-*(Please note that the codes in this folder may not run in your system as it is not structured to be in an executable format - these are some additional codes which is not required for the pipeline)*
+*(Please note that the codes in this folder may not run in your system, as it is not structured to be in an executable format - these are some additional codes which is not required for the pipeline)*

 2) ***Codes (Main codes)***
 	- a) DataPrep.py - Run this script to prepare the division level and cluster level aggregations